Chia-Network/chialisp-web/docs/tutorials/coin_spend_rpc.md

 If you fill in all your information correctly and send this request, your coin will be spent according to its provided solution, and the response `{"status": "SUCCESS", "success": true}` should be returned from the RPC call.

 If your puzzle requires an aggregated signature, stay tuned for more tutorials.

+---

+If you have further questions, join [Chia Network's public Keybase team](https://keybase.io/team/chia_network.public) and ask in the *#chialisp* channel.